nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

 [WinSCP](https://winscp.net/eng/index.php) is a popular and free open-source SFTP client, SCP client, and FTP client for Windows.
-Its main function is file transfer between a local and a remote computer, with some basic file management functionality using FTP, FTPS, SCP, SFTP, WebDAV or S3 file transfer protocols.
+Its main function is file transfer between a local and a remote computer, with some basic file management functionality using FTP, FTPS, SCP, SFTP, WebDAV, or S3 file transfer protocols.

 - **Prerequisites**